 People who are sick should stay at home.
 This applies even for mild respiratory tract symptoms.
 See When you suspect that you have COVID-19 disease

-Increased physical distancing between people reduces the possibility of infection, even before the onset of symptoms.
+Increased physical distance between people reduces the possibility of transmission, even before the onset of symptoms.
 Cough etiquette and keeping a physical distance limit droplet transmission, while hand hygiene and thorough cleaning prevent indirect contact transmission.

 The situation at higher education institutions can be compared to a workplace.
 For both students and staff, including PhD and post-doc fellows, the same advice applies as in working life in general.

 For folk high schools, se also the Infection Control Guidelines for Upper Secondary Schools (Norwegian Directorate for Education and Training).
 There is also advice here for schools with students who are boarding.